s520250/streaming-06-smart-smoker/README.md

 ## Streaming Data
 Our thermometer records three temperatures every thirty seconds (two readings every minute).
 The three temperatures are:

-the temperature of the smoker itself. the temperature of the first of two foods, Food A. the temperature for the second of two foods, Food B.
+- the temperature of the smoker itself.
+- the temperature of the first of two foods, Food A.
+- the temperature for the second of two foods, Food B.

 ## Significant Events
-We want know if:
+Condition to monitor/we want to know if:

-The smoker temperature decreases by more than 15 degrees F in 2.5 minutes (smoker alert!)
+If smoker temp decreases by 15 F or more in 2.5 min (or 5 readings)  --> smoker alert!
-Any food temperature changes less than 1 degree F in 10 minutes (food stall!)
+If food temp change in temp is 1 F or less in 10 min (or 20 readings)  --> food stall alert!

 ## Smart System
 We will use Python to: